akamming/CarportGPIO2MQTT/README.md

 - git clone <this repository>
 - go to the newly cloned dir
 - python3 -m venv .
-- ./bin/pip -r requirements.txt
+- ./bin/pip install -r requirements.txt
 - copy gpio2mqtt.service to /etc/systemd/system
 - edit ini file so it has the correct mqtt settings
-- test localy with ./bin/python3 *.py  install/run as deamon by: systemctl enable gpio2mqtt and systemctl start gpio2mqtt
+- test locally with ./bin/python3 *.py  install/run as deamon by: systemctl enable gpio2mqtt and systemctl start gpio2mqtt